sohang3112/forth-compiler/README.md

 # Forth Compiler

 Implemented in PureScript.
-Compiles Forth to JavaScript and then runs it.
+Compiles Forth to Web Assembly and then runs it.

+**Reason for Web Assembly**: WASM is stack-based, it enforces that function stack is empty at the end of function.
+So we can use this builtin stack as Forth's *return stack*, and a seperate global variable list as *data stack*.

 Tested on: